 Every agency or firm is required to nominate one nominee.
 The nominee is responsible and accountable to the Insurance Council for all activities of the agency or firm.
 Where an agency or firm has more than one nominee, it is at the agency or firm’s discretion how the responsibilities are assigned and carried out by the nominees.
 The agency or firm should be able to demonstrate which nominee is responsible for each area of the agency or firm.

-If it is determined that a nominee’s actions or inactions are unsuitable, and/or in breach of Council Rules, Code of Conduct or the Financial Institutions Act, even if it involves an area of responsibility that the agency or firm did not assign to the nominee, a nominee may still be held responsible and subject to disciplinary action by the Insurance Council.
+Financial Institutions Act, even if it involves an area of responsibility that the agency or firm did not assign to the nominee, a nominee may still be held responsible and subject to disciplinary action by the Insurance Council.
 Where the agency or firm is unable to demonstrate which nominee(s) is responsible for a particular area of the agency or firm, all nominees share joint responsibility to the Insurance Council.

 Where the overall agency or firm’s activities are impacted, all nominees would be held jointly responsible and accountable to the Insurance Council.
-These include, but are not limited to: reporting requirements to the Insurance Council and ensuring the agency or firm maintains errors and omissions insurance.
+These include, but are not limited to:

 If appointing a temporary nominee: